code-mattclaffey/performance-kit/01-fouc-vs-foic/readme.md

 }

 ```

-At the minute we are following the FOIC method.
-Firstly we have to remove `robotolight/robotobold` from the css selectors.
+Firstly to get our fonts loading FOUC we have to remove `robotolight/robotobold` from the css properties.
 After we have done that we need to add a css class as a wrapper around the elements that need the font.

 ```css
 body,